plandes/flex-compile/README.md

-These can be set to the *Global* settings, which means to take it from the customzied variables `flex-compile-display-buffer-new-mode` and `flex-compile-display-buffer-exists-mode`.
+These can be set to the *Global* settings, which means to take it from the customzied variables `flex-compile-single-buffer-display-buffer-new-mode` and `flex-compile-single-buffer-display-buffer-exists-mode`.
 These variables and the compiler level properties can be set to one of:

 * **Switch to Buffer** means to first pop then switch to the buffer.
 * **Display Buffer** means to show the buffer in a different window.